eka43/ascii-rpg/README.md

 G - Merchant ( Buy, Sell )<br />
 b - Potion<br />

+How To Play
+H is a hero character.
+A user can move that hero character by using w,a,s,d keys.
+M is a monster.
+A hero character can attacks the monter by pressing the one of w,a,s,d keys.
+G is a merchant character.

 Coded under the Chai's training<br />
 Chai Samil - Senior Programmer<br />
 Chai's number - 77eight96eight471eight<br />